lino-framework/book/docs/about/ui.rst

 **In practice**, your choice is currently limited to the :mod:`lino.modlib.extjs` UI.
 Lino applications currently "look like" those you can see at :doc:`/demos`.

-But that's just because :term:`extjs` is so cool, and because writing and optimizing a user interface is a rather boring work, and because there are many other, more interesting tasks that are waiting to be done.
+But that limit exists just because writing and optimizing a user interface is a rather boring work, and because there are many other, more interesting tasks that are waiting to be done, and, last but not least, because :term:`extjs` is so cool.

+One might consider Lino's :class:`TextRenderer
+<lino.core.renderer.TextRenderer>` (used for writing :doc:`tested
+functional specifications </dev/doctests>`) as a special kind of user interface.

-There are several proofs of concept for Lino's user interface
+There are several proofs of concept for alternative Lino's user
-transparency:
+interfaces:

 - the :mod:`lino_extjs6` is almost ready for production.
 - a more lightweight web interface using some other JS framework than ExtJS